Value for Money 2015

-The overall financial health, performance, resilience and value for money at Cheshire East Council is strong despite taking £100m out of its cost base from 2009/10, and freezing Council Tax for the fourth consecutive year.
+The overall financial health, performance, resilience and value for money at Cheshire East Council is strong despite taking £70m out of its cost base from 2009/10, and freezing Council Tax for five consecutive years.

-In November 2014 the Council reported its mid-year review of performance demonstrating how the Council is continuing to build on the final outturn position for 2013/14 by reflecting a manageable forecast overspend of £1.1m or 0.4% of net budget.
-This was the lowest figure ever reported for the Council at the mid-year stage of the financial year and confirmed that the Council’s reserves strategy remains effective in maintaining the risk assessed minimum level.
+In February 2016 the Council reported its Third Quarter Review of performance demonstrating how the Council is continuing to build on the final outturn position for 2014/15 by reflecting a forecast underspend of £0.3m or 0.1% of net budget.
+This represents the closest variance ever reported for the Council at the Third Quarter Review stage of the financial year and confirmed that the Council’s reserves strategy remains effective in maintaining the risk assessed minimum level.

 The Council has robust billing and collection procedures for local taxation this is demonstrated by high, sustained collection rates from its relatively high domestic and non-domestic taxbases.

 Council Tax Levels have been controlled and inflationary pressures managed.

 Core Spending Power is below comparator levels – similar services are provided at lower cost.